About Emily

 As an anthropologist I have been examining and writing about the relationship between people, culture and their environment for decades.
 Since 2001 I have specialized in the Marquesas Islands of French Polynesia, though my professional work in archaeology and landscape history was focused elsewhere.
 I have published on a variety of topics such as: land use and sovereignty; indigenous fear and connections to the land; Marquesan language; tapa (traditional bark cloth); cultural appropriation; breadfruit; critical and living heritage; indigenous resource use; and sustainability.

-And then there’s the stuff in the middle…
+And then - because nothing is binary - there’s the stuff in the middle.

 I am the author of two books…with a third on the way!